civicrm/civicrm-core/ext/afform/README.md

 A few things to note:

 * We defined a route `civicrm/pretty-page`.
 This is defined in the same routing system used by CiviCRM forms.
 * The file `layout.html` is an AngularJS HTML document.
-It has access to all the general templating features, such as variable substition
+It has access to all the general features of Angular HTML (discussed more later).
-  (`{{routeParams.name}}`) and the standard library of directives (`ng-if`, `ng-style`, `ng-repeat`, etc).
 * After creating a new form or file, we should flush the cache.
 * If you're going to actively edit/revise the content of the file, then you should navigate to **Administer > System Settings > Debugging** and disable asset caching.

-Now that we've created a form, we'll want to determine its URL:
+Now that we've created a form, we'll want to determine its URL.
+As with most CiviCRM forms, the URL depends on the CMS configuration.
+Here is an example from a local Drupal 7 site:

 ```
-$ cv url civicrm/pretty-page
+$ cv url "civicrm/pretty-page"
 "http://dmaster.localhost/civicrm/pretty-page"
-$ cv url civicrm/pretty-page/#/?name=world
+$ cv url "civicrm/pretty-page/#/?name=world"
 "http://dmaster.localhost/civicrm/pretty-page/#/?name=world"
 ```

-You can open the given URL in a web-browser.
+Open the URLs and see what you get.

-## Development: Scope variables and functions
+## Development: Scopes, variables, and directives - oh my!

+In AngularJS, the primary language for orchestrating a screen is HTML.
+You can embed code in here.
-In AngularJS, every component has its own *scope* -- which defines a list of variables you can access.

-By default, `afform` provides a few variables in the scope of every form:
+One key concept *scope* -- the *scope* defines the list of variables which you can access.
+By default, `afform` provides a few variables within the scope of every form:

 * `routeParams`: This is a reference to the [$routeParams](https://docs.angularjs.org/api/ngRoute/service/$routeParams) service.
 In the example, we used `routeParams` to get a reference to a `name` from the URL.
+* `meta`: The stored meta data (`meta.json`) for this form.
 * `ts`: This is a utility function which translates strings, as in `{{ts('Hello world')}}`.

+Additionally, AngularJS allows *directives* -- these are extra HTML attributes and HTML tags.
+For example:

+* `ng-if` will conditionally create or destroy elements in the page.
+* `ng-repeat` will loop through data.
+* `ng-style` and `ng-class` will conditionally apply styling.

+A full explanation of these features is out-of-scope for this document, but the key point is that you can use standard AngularJS features.

 ## Development: Display a contact record